aymara/lima/lima_linguisticprocessing/src/linguisticProcessing/core/SpecificEntities/Overview_RuledBasedRecognizerAndNER.md

 - RecognizerMatch::addBackVertex

-ConstraintCheckList: datastructure containing a vertex (stared) and a stack of vertices
+ConstraintCheckList: datastructure containing a vertex (started) and a stack of vertices

-Read Modex definition file
-Load additional library (plugins)
-Initialize Gazeteer: read gazeteer file
-Initialize Rule: initialize a rule from string

 Structure of Rule
 -----------------
 A rule is composed of 4 parts: the trigger, a left part, a right part and an action.